resiato/AirBnB_clone_v2/README.md

 # Description

 The goal of the HBnB project is to deploy a simple clone of AirBnB on our own server.
-This project is built over 4 months as part of the curriculum of the first year at [Holberton School](https://www.holbertonschool.com/).

 At the end of the 4 months, the project will have:
 - A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)